 It’s worth noting that as a general rule of thumb, stickers from older events have an increased price point than more recent events.
 And being the first-ever event to distribute these capsules, Katowice (2014) boasts the most expensive capsules available.
 A Legend capsule will set you back a whopping $1,400 (USD) and a Challenger capsule will cost a jaw-dropping $2,100, per CS.MONEY.

-So why are EMS One: Katowice (2014) sticker capsules so expensive in comparison to other events?
-Well this is mostly thanks to former North American outfit, iBUYPOWER, whose infamous match-fixing scandal versus NetCodeGuides saw four of the five-man roster receive a permanent ban from playing in Valve sponsored Counter-Strike tournaments.
+The huge jump in price comparing these is mostly thanks to former North American outfit, iBUYPOWER.
+Their infamous match-fixing scandal versus NetCodeGuides saw four of the five-man roster receive a permanent ban from playing in Valve sponsored Counter-Strike tournaments.

-Quite the story, eh?
-As a result iBUYPOWER Holos have soared in price and this has had a cascading effect on the results of the capsule stickers — with regular High Grade stickers even cost a pretty penny.
+As a result, iBUYPOWER Holos have soared in price and this has had a cascading effect on the results of the capsule stickers — with regular High Grade stickers even cost a pretty penny.

 Top 20 most expensive CSGO stickers